Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Small boxes are my downfall - I can't throw one away!
 But they do come in handy for drawer organisers and gift wrapping.
 I'm talking about light cardboard boxes averaging about 4" - 6" square/rectangular.
 In drawers I remove the lids and cut the sides to the right height for the drawer.
 I also subdivide some with smaller plastic boxes I just pick up in my travels, always 'found' never bought - for things like paper clips, rubber bands, stapler and staples, etc. A selection of sizes enables me to fit the box size to its contents and fill all the space.
 I used to use plastic cutlery trays but they weren't adaptable enough.

 I keep my medicines, (paracetamol, antacids, etc) in the lidded box my digital camera came in and my dressings and antiseptics in the box my iron came in, on a high shelf in the bathroom.
 I am also planning on 'boxing' my spare toiletries as this makes shelf cleaning/dusting a breeze - instead of moving individual bottles I will be able to just lift 3 or 4 boxes off the shelf and the lids will stop the bottles collecting dust.

 Storage catalogues can be very helpful for ideas - look at what they are selling and see can you adapt any of the ideas using cheap or recycled materials.

 I use my empty Christmas card boxes.
 They are low and flat and fit well in shallower drawers.
-My daughters pony tail holders and clippies go in these.

 An envelope taped to the inside of the drawer on the side will hold twist-ties and plastic tabs for bread bags.
 This would also be good for rubber bands or any other small things in the junk drawer.